Erica's Waggy Tails, Inc.

 home.
 And as always, if you need to rehome your pet for any reason,

 they are REQUIRED to come back to us, this is non-negotiable.
+If we cannot take the dog back, I will try to help find another reputable rescue that can.

 All dogs are available for adoption unless and until a $150 non refundable hold deposit is given.
 This non refundable fee goes towards the adoption fee.